-Don’t make users spend their time pouring through long, wordy training manuals or documentation to learn about your product or service.
+Don’t make folks spend their time pouring through long, wordy training manuals or documentation to learn about your product or service.
 The type of content you create matters just as much as the information you are trying to share, this includes video.

 The problem is many companies struggle with how to create and deliver engaging and effective instructional videos that viewers will actually watch.

 TechSmith conducted research to learn more about people’s viewing habits and preferences around instructional and informational videos.

 - How to create videos that are effective and that get watched

 - How to find and know your audience

 - How long should you make your videos

 - How to optimize video for search (SEO)

 - Why people stop watching videos (and how you can avoid it)

 - What is the best way to create videos for an international audience?